libsemigroups/libsemigroups.github.io/content/en/gsoc.md

 **Description**:
-There are a number of high-performance linear algebra packages for linear algebra involving matrix and vector manipulation over fields (usually the real numbers or finite fields.
+There are a number of high-performance linear algebra packages for linear algebra involving matrix and vector manipulation over fields (usually the real numbers or finite fields).
 Some well-known examples among many others are:
 [LinBox](https://linalg.org) and [Eigen](https://libeigen.gitlab.io).
 This
 project will involve implementing (at least some of) the [BLAS](https://en.wikipedia.org/wiki/Basic_Linear_Algebra_Subprograms)